wplib/deploywp/README.md

 # deploywp
-A Golang-based app for deploying a WordPress site to Pantheon
+App for deploying a WordPress site to Pantheon

 ## Basic premise